zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-feature-flags.md

 **showpreviewtags**: Hides the preview ribbon on the startboard and shows labels in blade headers when extensions are marked as in preview.   **NOTE**: Does not hide the preview ribbon.

 <!--TODO:  verify whether these relex settings have ceased to exist or are just not used -->
-**showrelexdialog**:  Hides the relex dialog that is displayed if performance is slow.
+**showrelexdialog**:  Not used.
+Hides the relex dialog that is displayed if performance is slow.

 **testhubsurl**:  Reserved for team use.